Languafe/docker-moodle/README.md

 Moodle has been added as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+> This setup doesn't include development setup for the H5P plugin itself.
+To work on the plugin with this setup that you can clone `github.com:/h5p/moodle-mod_hvp` directly into `moodle/mod/hvp`.
+Moodle will automatically detect the presence of the plugin and prompt you to perform the installation/database modifications that are required.

 ## TL;DR

 Clone this repo with the `--recurse-submodules` flag added to automatically initialize and update the moodle submodule.